World Darts Federation

+Main events

 The WDF stages a world championship (called the WDF World Cup), as well as continental championships such as the WDF Americas Cup, the WDF Asia-Pacific Cup and the WDF Europe Cup.
 The country that is first in the overall leader board (overall best result in the two events, singles, pairs, teams) becomes the world champion.
 Winners of any of the events can also call themselves the official World Champion.
 Winners of continental championships can call themselves the official champion of their own areas.

 After the collapse of the British Darts Organisation in September 2020, the WDF announced plans to launch the WDF World Championship and WDF World Masters.
 Both competitions took place for the first time in 2022, starting with the 2022 WDF World Darts Championship in April.